 This spot is great for thrill-seekers.
 Steep hills help you fly to the bottom.

-With a steep, but concrete hill, sledders should be sure there is plenty of snow before pushing off.
-Better make sure the snow is deep and that the kids know how to sled at this one.
+With a steep but concrete hill, sledders should be sure there is plenty of snow before pushing off.

 In the winter, one of the top attractions at this great Philadelphia space is sledding.
 Bartram’s is another hit that is suitable for all sizes and skill levels.